ahmed-git1/Uni-Registration-system/README.md

 * Create, update, or delete courses (code, description, seats, credits …)* Manage user accounts (add / remove) * Inspect system‑wide statistics

-Note: The application reads & writes the .txt files from the compiled output folder (/build/classes when using most IDEs).
-Be sure the two text files are copied there before running.

 Getting Started:

 Prerequisites --